Ah…my fitness routine…this is the topic my brain gets picked about most…

 Well, I could if I split the different groups up throughout the week.
 In fact, I have tried that but my body just doesn’t respond well to it.
 I like to keep everything seperate, weight training one day, cardio the next…you get the idea.

-My goal has always been to be fit and healthy.
+My goal has always been to be fit and healthy and look good while doing it in perhaps some womens workout shorts or other Ryderwear fitness apparel.
 While I value a good sweaty workout I am not lifting super heavy weights or running for miles on end.

 Here is a quick overview: